3-Minute Quick Start: Build Your Private P2P Network

 The

-./fungi security allowed-peers add 16Uiu2H........Co7Cw9
+fungi security allowed-peers add 16Uiu2H........Co7Cw9

-Go back to laptop-A.
+Go back to my-laptop.

-Find pc-B with mDNS:
+Find home-pc with mDNS:

-./fungi device mdns
+fungi device mdns

 Example output:

-16Uiu2H........ZC3bdZ - (pc-B)
+16Uiu2H........ZC3bdZ - (workstation-b)

 Then save it locally:

-./fungi device add --alias pc-B 16Uiu2H........ZC3bdZ
+fungi device add --alias home-pc 16Uiu2H........ZC3bdZ

-Step 5: Ping Device B From Device A
+Step 5: Ping home-pc From my-laptop

-On laptop-A, run:
+On my-laptop, run:

 Expected output looks like this:

-Target peer: pc-B(16Uiu2H........ZC3bdZ)
+Target peer: home-pc(16Uiu2H........ZC3bdZ)

 Ping stream peer=16Uiu2H........ZC3bdZ interval=2000ms (Ctrl+C to stop)